Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

 \subsection{Historical perspective: Lyapunov dimension and effective dimension estimates for delay equations}

 In the study of dissipative dynamical systems, structure of attractors takes the spotlight.
 A classical question of this kind, especially interesting in infinite-dimensions, is related to obtaining effective dimension estimates for global attractors.
-Although the initial motivation for the problem was concerned with finite-dimensional reduction based on embedding theorems for sets with finite Hausdorff or fractal dimensions (see J.C.~Robinson \cite{RobinsonBook2011}; S.~Zelik \cite{ZelikAttractors2022, Zelik2014}), the volume contraction approach revealed a more relevant dimension-like characteristic called the Lyapunov dimension\footnote{More precisely, such a quantity is called the \textit{uniform} (or \textit{global}) \textit{Lyapunov dimension} to distinguish it from the Lyapunov dimension over an ergodic measure.
-This distinguishing is not necessary for the present work.}.
+Although the initial motivation for the problem was concerned with finite-dimensional reduction based on embedding theorems for sets with finite Hausdorff or fractal dimensions (see \cite{RobinsonBook2011, ZelikAttractors2022, Zelik2014}), the volume contraction approach revealed a more relevant dimension-like characteristic called the \textit{Lyapunov dimension}\footnote{More precisely, such a quantity is called the \textit{uniform} (or \textit{global}) \textit{Lyapunov dimension} to distinguish it from the Lyapunov dimension over an ergodic measure.
+This distinction is not necessary for the present work where only the uniform quantity is considered.}.
 Roughly speaking, it is determined by the dimension threshold such that infinitesimal volumes of higher dimensions admit uniform exponential decay.
-It is well-known that such a quantity always bounds the fractal dimension of the invariant set (or its fibers in the case of cocycles; see V.V.~Chepyzhov and A.A.~Ilyin \cite{ChepyzhovIlyin2004}; N.V.~Kuznetsov and V.~Reitmann \cite{KuzReit2020}; R.~Temam \cite{Temam1997}).
-However, in contrast to purely geometric dimensions, it is more robust (namely, upper semicontinuous) and admits infinitesimal computation with the aid of adapted metrics (see our paper \cite{Anikushin2023LyapExp}).
-Even if an exact value of the Lyapunov dimension is known, it usually reflects not any geometric dimensions of the global attractor, but rather possible expansions of such dimensions under perturbations of the system (see the paper of D.~Turaev and S.~Zelik \cite{TuraevZelik2003} for a nice example).
-Armed with upper estimates for the Lyapunov dimension, we have a generalized Bendixson criterion which indicates the absence of certain invariant structures on the attractor (see M.Y.~Li and J.S.~Muldowney \cite{LiMuldowney1995LowBounds}).
-In particular, conditions which guarantee a uniform decay of two-dimensional volumes provide effective criteria for the global stability by utilizing the robustness and variants of the Closing Lemma of C.C.~Pugh (see our joint with A.O.~Romanov work \cite{AnikushinRomanov2023FreqConds}; M.Y.~Li and J.S.~Muldowney \cite{LiMuldowney1996SIAMGlobStab}; R.A.~Smith \cite{Smith1986HD}).
-We refer to the recent survey of S.~Zelik \cite{ZelikAttractors2022} for more discussions on the theory of attractors and finite-dimensional reduction.
+It is well known that such a quantity always bounds from above the fractal dimension of the invariant set (or its fibers in the case of cocycles), see \cite{ChepyzhovIlyin2004, KuzReit2020, Temam1997}.
+However, unlike purely geometric dimensions, it is more robust (namely, upper semicontinuous) and admits computation on the infinitesimal level with the aid of adapted metrics, see \cite{KawanPogromsky2021, Anikushin2023LyapExp}.
+Even if an exact value of the Lyapunov dimension is known, it often reflects not any geometric dimensions of the global attractor, but rather possible expansions of such dimensions under perturbations of the system; see \cite{TuraevZelik2003} for a nice example.
+Armed with upper estimates for the Lyapunov dimension, we have a generalized Bendixson criterion which indicates the absence of certain invariant structures on the attractor, see \cite{Smith1986HD, LiMuldowney1995LowBounds}.
+In particular, conditions which guarantee a uniform decay of two-dimensional volumes provide criteria for the global stability by utilizing the robustness and variants of Pugh's Closing Lemma, see \cite{AnikushinRomanov2023FreqConds, LiMuldowney1996SIAMGlobStab, Smith1986HD}.
+We refer to the surveys \cite{ZelikAttractors2022, Zelik2014} for more discussions on the theory of attractors and finite-dimensional reduction and to our papers \cite{Anikushin2023LyapExp, AnikushinRomanov2023FreqConds, AnikushinRomanov2024EffEst} for more discussions concerned with effective dimension estimates and the problem of global stability by means of delay equations.